 Ottawa boy dies after multi-storey fall from high-rise apartment

-A small memorial of stuffed animals and signs sits outside a Donald Street apartment building, where a three-year-old boy died after falling more than 16 storeys on Sunday.
+A small memorial of stuffed animals and signs sits outside a Donald Street apartment building, where a three-year-old boy died after falling from the 18th floor on Sunday.

 Police confirmed the boy died in hospital in a post on X, the platform formerly known as Twitter.